apteanuj/anuj.github.io/ph465s20/schedule.md

 ---
 permalink: /ph465s20/schedule/
-title: "schedule"
+title: "Schedule"
 excerpt: ""
 author_profile: true
 ---

-This schedule isn't tentative.
+This schedule is tentative.
 We will deviate from it as necessary as the course proceeds.

 | Date              |                 Topic                 | Schroeder Reading Due | Suggested Moore Reading Due    |
 |-------------------|---------------------------------------|-------------------|------------------------------------|